symfony/symfony-docs/controller/value_resolver.rst

     {
         // ...
     }

-.. versionadded:: 8.2

-    ``SourceValueResolverInterface`` and the ability to target several resolvers for the same argument were introduced in Symfony 8.2.

 A targeted resolver can also be disabled by passing ``ValueResolver``'s ``$disabled`` argument to ``true``; this is how :ref:`MapEntity allows you to disable the